ZZR0/ISSTA24-CoderUJB/README.md

 # CoderUJB
+This is the official repository for CoderUJB: An Executable and Unified Java Benchmark for Practical Programming Scenarios, accepted to the ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA) 2024.

 CoderUJB (Unified Java Benchmark): A new benchmark designed to evaluate LLMs across diverse Java programming tasks that are executable and reflective of actual development scenarios, acknowledging Java’s prevalence in real-world software production.